dsb-lab/Analysis_Mouse_Atlas/README.md

-Docker file for the analysis of Pijuan and Sala.
+Docker file for the analysis of Mouse Gastruloids.

 **Warning**: The analysis has not been completed yet.
 Some parts of the code ar nonsense so be careful to run it for now.

 **Warning**: The bash files have been writen for Linux.
 Maybe in Mac or PC, the lines are different.
 The scripts are pretty simple so they should be straighforward to adapt.

-# Use without docker
+# Use without Docker

 In the file `requirements.txt` there is the defined basic packages used and its versions for the analysis.
 The analsys is performed using Python3.8.8.